SignPath/website/docs/documentation/crypto-providers/gpg.md

 ### GPG File Signing {#gpg-file-signing}

-The [Linux container samples] contain a full example to sign and verify a file with a detached signature (including the mentioned preparation steps) in `.\RunScenario.ps1 ... -Scenario GpgSignFile`.
+The [Linux container samples] contain a full example to sign and verify a file with a detached signature (including the mentioned preparation steps) in `run_scenario.sh ... -Scenario GpgSignFile -GpgKeyEmail "gpg-signing@example.com"`.
 The used GPG key is referenced via its email address.

 During `gpg --sign`, SignPath is called to perform a hash based signing operation with the _Project_ / _Signing Policy_ referenced in the shadowed private key.
 Note that the _OrganizationId_ and the _ApiToken_ still need to be passed to the SignPath Crypto Provider to authenticate the request.

 ### RPM Signing (Linux)

-The [Linux container samples] contain a full example to sign and verify a RPM file in `.\RunScenario.ps1 ... -Scenario SignRpm`.
+The [Linux container samples] contain a full example to sign and verify a RPM file in `run_scenario.sh ... -Scenario SignRpm -GpgKeyEmail "gpg-signing@example.com"`.
 The used GPG key is referenced via its email address.
 See `SignRpm.ps1` for details.

 During `rpm --addsign`, SignPath is called to perform a hash based signing operation with the _Project_ / _Signing Policy_ referenced in the shadowed private key.
 Note that the _OrganizationId_ and the _ApiToken_ still need to be passed to the SignPath Crypto Provider to authenticate the request.

 ### DEB Signing via dpkg-sig (Linux)

-The [Linux container samples] contain a full example to sign and verify a DEB file using _[dpkg-sig](https://manpages.debian.org/bullseye/dpkg-sig/dpkg-sig.1.en.html)_ in `.\RunScenario.ps1 ... -Scenario SignDeb`.
+The [Linux container samples] contain a full example to sign and verify a DEB file using _[dpkg-sig](https://manpages.debian.org/bullseye/dpkg-sig/dpkg-sig.1.en.html)_ in `run_scenario.sh ... -Scenario SignDeb -GpgKeyEmail "gpg-signing@example.com"`.
 The used GPG key is referenced via its email address.
 Note the passed default "sign role" value of `"builder"`.

 During `dpkg-sig --sign`, SignPath is called to perform a hash based signing operation with the project / signing policy referenced in the shadowed private key.
 Note that OrganizationId and the ApiToken still need to be passed to the SignPath Crypto Provider to authenticate the request.

 ### Maven Artifact Signing (Linux)

-The [Linux container samples] contain a full example to build, sign and verify Maven artifacts using the _[Apache maven-gpg-plugin](https://maven.apache.org/plugins/maven-gpg-plugin/)_ in `.\RunScenario.ps1 ... -Scenario SignMaven`.
+The [Linux container samples] contain a full example to build, sign and verify Maven artifacts using the _[Apache maven-gpg-plugin](https://maven.apache.org/plugins/maven-gpg-plugin/)_ in `run_scenario.sh ... -Scenario SignMaven -GpgKeyEmail "gpg-signing@example.com"`.
 The used GPG key is referenced via its email address.

 During `mvn install`, SignPath is called to perform a hash based signing operations with the _Project_ / _Signing Policy_ referenced in the shadowed private key.
 Note that the _OrganizationId_ and the _ApiToken_ still need to be passed to the SignPath Crypto Provider to authenticate the request.